EGI-Federation/SVG-advisories/2023/Test-New-Template.md

 Minor updates may be made without re-distribution to the sites.

-## CONTEXT AND INFORMATION ON SVG
+## CONTACT AND OTHER INFORMATION ON SVG

-See [R 98] for information on how to report vulnerabilities, context and re-use of this information.

-See [R 99] for the EGI SVG software vulnerability handling procedure.

-Comments or questions should be sent to svg-rat  at  mailman.egi.eu
+Comments or questions should be sent to
+	svg-rat at mailman.egi.eu

 Vulnerabilities relevant for EGI can be reported at
-    report-vulnerability at egi.eu (see [R 98] for further details)
+	report-vulnerability at egi.eu

+(see [R 99] for further details, and other informtion on SVG)

 ## REFERENCES

 [R 1] https://access.redhat.com/security/cve/CVE-2023-0461